Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Setup and optimal control ansatz

 and the total cost function becomes

-Here, $f$ runs over all controls, $\Omega^{ab}(t)$ or $\phi^{ab}(t)$, and $\lambda$ regulates how strongly the control pulses are smoothened.
+Here, $f$ runs over all controls, $\Omega^{ab}(t)$ or $\phi^{ab}(t)$, and $\beta$ regulates how strongly the control pulses are smoothened.
 With this approach, we can find high-fidelity gates with smooth control profiles~\cite{maskaraProgrammableSimulationsMolecules2023, Kazemi2025}, which is highly relevant for experimental implementations of the gates.
-Furthermore, the parameter $\lambda$ balances smoothness and fidelity to produce optimal pulses compatible with limited control bandwidth, a necessary requirement for experimental implementation.
+Furthermore, the parameter $\beta$ balances smoothness and fidelity to produce optimal pulses compatible with limited control bandwidth, a necessary requirement for experimental implementation.
 In contrast to feeding already smooth ansatz pulses into the optimizer to achieve smooth high-fidelity gates, the method used here allows for initializing random pulses to avoid getting stuck in low-fidelity local minima.
-An illustration of our optimal control approach is shown in Fig.~\ref{fig:fig1_schemes}(b).
+Examples of optimal phase-modulated pulse sequences obtained with our optimal control approach are shown in Fig.~\ref{fig:fig1_schemes}(b).